Self-help for smart people.

 As the host of the 10% Happier podcast, I spend my time learning from the world’s leading researchers and teachers, then testing their advice in the lab of my own life.
 I’m both guide and guinea pig.

-Here on Substack, I want to take the podcast to the next level by helping you operationalize the wisdom from the show and also by connecting you to a community of like-minded people who take this stuff seriously.
+Here on Substack, I’m taking the podcast to the next level by helping you operationalize the wisdom from the show and also by connecting you to a community of like-minded people who take this stuff seriously.

 The animating idea of my work is that the brain and the mind are trainable.
 This, too, is an ancient insight that has been affirmed by modern science.
 All of the mental states that you want—happiness, calm, and focus, to name just a few—are not unalterable factory settings; they are skills.
 This is radically good news.